naimaudio/projects_kpi/README.md

 - utilities : Here you can find a set of usefull functions used by components.
 Be carefull to do not insert vue router, direct utilization of a store, because a store utilisation must be declared in components, it is not recommended to "hide" those
 - directives : A more advanced vue future.
 It only contains a function that helps doing modal components. (clickoutside the modal, to close it)
 - assets : The static content used in the application. global.css contains css usable in the whole app.

+## Change port frontend
+Change port on package.json
+Check if environnement variables have to change (espacially (VITE_REDIRECT_URI)) Change in the azure app declaration

+## Vue compotent writting guidelines
+The frontend app has quite a few guidelines :

+### Vue compotent order
+Whenever possible, if you work on this project please write foolowing this order :
+It helps to keep the code a bit readabble :

+- Imports
+- Route, router initialization (useRoute, useRouter)
+- Stores initialization (use[...]Store)
+- Props
+- Emits
+- Constants
+- Refs (if ref initialization need a computed, computed can be just ahead)
+- Computed
+- Methods
+- Component initialization (onMounted, or plain code, etc...)